AOT-Technologies/forms-flow-ai/README.md

 Most of the day-to-day end-user and review tasks are performed from this application,  built specifically to act as a common UI combining forms, workflow and analytics functionality.
 The web-application is written as a [progressive](https://en.wikipedia.org/wiki/Progressive_web_application) app with potential for offline data-entry.
 FormsFlow UI accesses the individual system component data through native API's using OIDC or SAML access tokens.

 #### Redash Admin UI
-The native admin interface to ReDash (bundled and unchanged).
+The native admin interface to Redash (bundled and unchanged).
 Use this to build analytics dashboards.
 #### Redash API
 The REST interface to the Redash core.
 Bundled and unchanged
 #### Form.io API